-It would be helpful to have a good GCSE grade in English or any subject showing evidence of extended writing.
+A grade B in English is preferred, or any subject showing evidence of extended writing.

 This subject offers a number of learning opportunities which will provide candidates with a choice of assessment methods suitable for their needs/strengths.
 The qualification will be delivered by professionally qualified staff, including Nurses and Social Workers.